OpenWaterFoundation/owf-learn-arcgis-story-maps/mkdocs-project/docs/create-map/add-layers.md

 2. Click on the `data` folder.
 Then click on `Colorado-Municipalities.csv`.
 You should see an image similar to that below.

 ![Add Layer from Web 2](add-layer-images/layerfromweb2.png)
 3. Click on the "Raw" button (highlighted in image above).
-The page should now look like the following:
+The page should now look like the following (to see a larger image, right click on the image and select "Open image in new tab"):

 ![Add Layer from Web 3](add-layer-images/layerfromweb3.png)
 4. Copy the URL address in the address bar.
 Notice that the address ends in ".csv".